nagyesta/lowkey-vault/README.md

 #### HTTP `:8080`

+Used for metadata endpoints

-Only used for simulating Managed Identity Token endpoint `/metadata/identity/oauth2/token?resource=<resource>`.
+- Simulating Managed Identity Token endpoint `GET /metadata/identity/oauth2/token?resource=<resource>`.
+- Obtaining the default certificates of Lowkey Vault
+  - The default `PKCS12` keystore: `GET /metadata/default-cert/lowkey-vault.p12`
+  - The password protecting the default keystore: `GET /metadata/default-cert/password`

 > [!TIP]
-> This endpoint provides the same Managed Identity stub as [Assumed Identity](https://github.com/nagyesta/assumed-identity).
+> Managed Identity Token endpoint provides the same Managed Identity stub as [Assumed Identity](https://github.com/nagyesta/assumed-identity).
 If you want to use Lowkey Vault with Managed Identity, this functionality allows you to do so with a single container.

 #### HTTPS `:8443`